GewelsJI/PNS-Net/README.md

 One-key evaluation is written in MATLAB code ([link](https://github.com/GewelsJI/PNS-Net/tree/main/eval)), please follow this the instructions in `./eval/main_VPS.m` and just run it to generate the evaluation results in `./eval-Result/`.

+**NOTE:** The different strategies of the sequential model may generate a various number of predictions, such as optical flow based method only generates T-1 frames due to forward/backward frame-difference strategy.
+Thus, we test the T-2 frames by removing the first and end frames for a fair comparison.

 ## 4. Citation

 Please cite our paper if you find the work useful: